 Sec.
 82.179.
-Execution of immobilization or impoundment order.
+Immobilization or impoundment.

-- Any city officer or parking technician may immobilize a vehicle under a municipal court order under city ordinance-by the installation or attachment of a device designed to restrict the normal movement of a vehicle or;- - (b) By having a vehicle impounded. - (b) When a vehicle is immobilized after following the procedures in Section 82.178, the person executing the order will conspicuously attach to the vehicle a written notice on a form provided by the city, worded substantially as follows: - (1) The vehicle has been immobilized pursuant to City ordinance or order of the municipal courtcourt order, and any attempted movement may cause damage to the vehicle; - (2) It is unlawful for any person to tamper with, deface, damage, or attempt to remove an immobilization device when it has been attached to a vehicle; - (3) Instructions on having the vehicle released may be obtained by calling the municipal court or the police department; or the City Marshal's office.

-- (4) The vehicle may be towed and impounded if the owner of the vehicle or the owner's representative has not arranged to have the immobilization device removed by the city before 4:00 p.m.; and - (5) The owner of the vehicle is responsible for payment of all applicable fees for towing, impoundment and storage of the vehicle, in addition to the fines, costs and fees for any outstanding parking citations. - (c) Nothing under this section shall be construed to restrict or limit the authority of police officers to tow and impound vehicles under other applicable law. - (d) Any immobilized vehicles willmay be impounded by 5:00 p.m. the day of installation or as soon thereafter as is determined feasible by the City if the municipal court clerk has not been contacted for appeal or payment.
+- (a) Any city officer or parking technician may immobilize a vehicle under city ordinance by the installation or attachment of a device designed to restrict the normal movement of a vehicle or by having a vehicle impounded. - (b) When a vehicle is immobilized after following the procedures in Section 82.178, the person executing the order will conspicuously attach to the vehicle a written notice on a form provided by the city, worded substantially as follows: - (1) The vehicle has been immobilized pursuant to City ordinance or order of the municipal court, and any attempted movement may cause damage to the vehicle; - (2) It is unlawful for any person to tamper with, deface, damage, or attempt to remove an immobilization device when it has been attached to a vehicle; - (3) Instructions on having the vehicle released may be obtained by calling the municipal court or or the City Marshal's office. - (4) The vehicle may be towed and impounded if the owner of the vehicle or the owner's representative has not arranged to have the immobilization device removed by the city before 4:00 p.m.; and - (5) The owner of the vehicle is responsible for payment of all applicable fees for towing, impoundment and storage of the vehicle, in addition to the fines, costs and fees for any outstanding parking citations. - (c) Nothing under this section shall be construed to restrict or limit the authority of police officers to tow and impound vehicles under other applicable law. - (d) Any immobilized vehicles may be impounded by 5:00 p.m. the day of installation or as soon thereafter as is determined feasible by the City if the municipal court clerk has not been contacted for appeal or payment.